Minors of non-hamiltonian polyhedra and the Herschel family: Non-hamiltonian polyhedra without minors

 \textbf{Case 4.} Suppose \( H \) is not a spanning subgraph of \( G \).
 We will show that \( G \) is hamiltonian, leading to a contradiction.

-Let \( A \) be a component of \( G - V(H) \).
-Note that \( A \) resides within some face of \( H \).
-Since \( G \) is 3-connected, there exist three edges connecting \( A \) to the facial cycle of \( H \), such that these edges have distinct end-vertices in \( H \).
-By suitably contracting and removing edges in the union of \( A \), \( H \), and the joining paths, we deduce that \( G \) has one of the graphs depicted in Figure~\ref{fig:u} as a minor.
-Moreover, \( G \) must contain the first graph as a minor, since all the other graphs have a \( K_{2,6} \) minor.
-In particular, $A$ is adjacent to precisely three vertices in $H$.
+Let $A$ be a component of $G-V(H)$.
+Note that $A$ is contained in a face $F$ of $H$.
+Since $G$ is $3$-connected, there exist three edges joining $A$ to the boundary of $F$, and these edges have distinct end-vertices $w_1,w_2,w_3$ in $H$.
+By suitably contracting and removing edges in the union of $A$, $H$, and the joining edges, we may obtain one of the graphs in Figure~\ref{fig:u} as a minor of $G$, as follows.